Business Rules for Chat

 Why Use Business Rules for Chat

 When visitors land on a page, you want them to interact with the widget, book a meeting with an agent, or engage with the chatbot.
 To accomplish that, you’ll need to capture their attention.
 Now, you could try a universal method, such as writing one welcome message for your entire site.
 However, the people visiting your support page could be very different from those checking out your pricing page.
-At the same time, you don’t want to cause confusion by creating ten different triggers in ten different places.

 That’s why we created Business Rules for Chat.
 Keep track of all your automated tasks in one place, avoid workflows that could contradict one another, and easily update from a centralized location.